Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: CPU Bottleneck in LLM Inference

 \subsection{Impact of Tokenization Load in LLM Serving}

 Next, we evaluate how a busy tokenizer can impact the LLM engine, potentially slowing kernel launches and increasing overall latency.
-Our experiment demonstrates that under heavy load, multiple tokenizer threads compete with the LLM engine for CPU resources, leading to frequent context switches, delayed kernel launches, and reduced GPU utilization.
-Such a slowdown substantially degrades latency as communication kernels rely on barrier-based synchronization, as discussed further in Section~\ref{sec:communication-microbenchmark}.
+Our experiment shows that under heavy load, multiple tokenizer threads compete with the LLM engine for CPU resources, leading to frequent context switches, delayed kernel launches, and reduced GPU utilization.
+Such a slowdown substantially degrades latency as communication kernels rely on barrier-based synchronization, as discussed further in \Cref{sec:communication-microbenchmark}.

 \textbf{Evaluation methodology.} We design an experiment where multiple concurrent requests are sent to the LLM server, and we measure how this background load affects the latency of a single target request.
-We refer to the measured request as the \textit{victim}, and we generate additional periodic requests, termed \textit{attackers}, that impose a controlled CPU load defined by a specified request rate per second (RPS).
-The overall setup is illustrated in Figure~\ref{fig:attacker}, which shows how four attacker requests after the victim keep the tokenizer busy, thereby delaying both tokenization and inference due to delayed kernel calls and GPU underutilization.
-We implement this experiment using \texttt{vllm serve} with the V1 async engine described in Section~\ref{sec:setup}, where user queries arrive asynchronously over HTTP.
+We refer to the measured request as the \textit{victim}, and we generate additional periodic requests, termed \textit{attackers}, that impose a controlled CPU load defined by a specified requests per second (RPS) rate.
+The overall setup is illustrated in \Cref{fig:attacker}, which shows how four attacker requests after the victim keep the tokenizer busy, thereby delaying both tokenization and inference due to delayed kernel calls and GPU underutilization.
+We implement this experiment using \texttt{vllm serve} with the V1 async engine described in \Cref{sec:setup}, where user queries arrive asynchronously over HTTP.
 Despite V1's process-level separation of tokenization, scheduling, and GPU execution, CPU contention persists because all processes compete for the same limited pool of CPU cores.
 In this experiment, we quantify CPU contention by measuring the latency of the victim request under attacker load while varying the number of CPU cores.
-For example, suppose a victim request takes 1 second with no load and 3 seconds under attacker load, but adding cores (\eg up to 16) reduces the latency to 1.5 seconds.
-In that case, we can infer that CPU resources were the main bottleneck and that extra cores help keep the CPU--GPU pipeline utilized.
-Conversely, if latency remains at 3 seconds regardless of the number of added cores, the workload is GPU-bound.
-This approach cleanly distinguishes CPU- versus GPU-limited regimes in multi-GPU LLM serving.
+This approach distinguishes CPU- versus GPU-limited regimes in multi-GPU LLM serving.